ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

     register_rviz_ogre_media_exports(DIRECTORIES <my_dirs>)

-This registers the directories as an ogre_media resource in the resource index.
+This registers the directories as an ogre_media resource in the ament index.
 In short, it installs a file named after the project which calls the function into a subfolder called ``rviz_ogre_media_exports``.
 The file contains the install folder relative paths to the directories listed in the macros.
 On startup time, RViz can now search for all folders called ``rviz_ogre_media_exports`` and load resources in all folders provided.